December 23rd History, Trivia, and Fun Facts

 December 23, 1944 (fiction) Hellboy (Anug Un Rama) was summoned by Rasputin, Hellboy, Comics

-1947 – The transistor was first demonstrated by Walter H. Brattain and John Bardeen at Bell Laboratories.
+1947 – Walter H. Brattain and John Bardeen at Bell Laboratories first demonstrated the transistor.

-1954 – Led by Dr. John P. Merrill, the first successful kidney transplant was carried out between identical twins at Peter Bent Hospital, Boston, Mass.
-The kidney was donated to Richard Herrick, 23, by his identical twin, Ronald.
+1954 – Dr. John P. Merrill led the first successful kidney transplant between identical twins at Peter Bent Hospital, Boston, Mass.
+His identical twin, Ronald, donated the kidney to Richard Herrick, 23.

 1959 – Early rocker Chuck Berry was arrested for bringing a 14-year-old girl from Mexico to Missouri.

 1970 – The North Tower of the World Trade Center in Manhattan, New York, New York reached 1,368 feet, making it the tallest building in the world at that time.

 1972 – NFL’s “Immaculate Reception” – Franco Harris of the Pittsburgh Steelers grabbed a deflected pass from quarterback Terry Bradshaw to score a touchdown, winning the game for the Steelers 13-7 over the Oakland Raiders.

 December 23, 1979 Birthday (fictional) Peter Petrelli, Heroes, TV

 1986 – Experimental aircraft Voyager, piloted by Dick Rutan and Jeana Yeager, landed at Edwards Air Force Base in California, completing the first nonstop flight, just over nine hours, around the globe on a single load of fuel.